+Commented [KF34]: Land Use & Environment Subcommittee recommendation specifying Squaxin Island Tribe collaboration regarding Budd Inlet

+Commented [KF35]: Incorporates regional and Tribal priorities for salmon recovery, such as stormwater management/water quality, habitat enhancement, fish passage barrier removal, outreach/education etc.

-PN4.4 Remain engaged as a key stakeholder through future phases of Commented [KF26]: Adoption of the estuary restoration design alternative has occurred, updated language to address planning and implementation toward restoring the Deschutes Estuary and ongoing input and support to the project. surrounding shorelines of Budd Inlet.
+PN4.4 Continue to champion future phases of planning and implementation toward restoring the Deschutes Estuary and surrounding shorelines of Budd Inlet.

 As a party of significant interest, support the process for determining a balanced, scientifically grounded and sustainable approach to the management of the Deschutes River, state-owned Capitol Lake and Budd Inlet.

-GN5 Ground and surface waters are protected from land uses and activities that harm water guality and quantity.
-PN5.1 Communicate and collaborate across departments regularly to Commented [KF27]: Staff and community input as well as regional best practices recommendations. promote sustainable transportation, housing and economic development projects that include green stormwater infrastructure and other naturebased solutions to managing stormwater.
-PN5.21 Reduce the rate of aquatic habitat loss and expansion of impervious surface in the community, and provide stormwater treatment for all new impervious surfaces-PN5.2-Increase the use of permeable materials and environmentallybeneficial vegetation in construction projects.
-Commented [KF28]: Captured more completely in PN5.1 PN5.3 Establish a roadway stormwater infrastructure retrofit prioritization Commented [KF29]: Follows industry best practices for water quality and salmon recovery.
-Some overlap but not too for water quality treatment in environmentally sensitive watersheds to redundant w/Utilities chapter support the recovery of salmon and other aquatic species.
+GN5 Ground and surface waters are protected from land uses and activities that harm water quality and quantity.

+PN5.1 Communicate and collaborate across departments regularly to promote sustainable transportation, housing and economic development projects that include green stormwater infrastructure and other nature-based solutions to managing stormwater.

+PN5.21 Reduce the rate of aquatic habitat loss and expansion of impervious surface in the community, and provide stormwater treatment for all new impervious surfaces.

+PN5.2-Increase the use of permeable materials and environmentallybeneficial vegetation in construction projects.

+PN5.3 Establish a roadway stormwater infrastructure retrofit prioritization for water quality treatment in environmentally sensitive watersheds to support the recovery of salmon and other aquatic species.
 Retrofit existing infrastructure for stormwater treatment in areas with little or no treatment.

-PN5.4 Minimize the impacts of encampments on water bodies and other sensitive natural areas while reducing health and safety risks to persons experiencing homelessness.
+PN5.4 Minimize the location and impacts of encampments on water bodies and other sensitive natural areas while reducing health and safety risks to persons experiencing homelessness.